yoctoproject/poky/documentation/ref-manual/classes.rst

 in the Yocto Project Development Tasks Manual.
-For information on how images are created, see the ":ref:`overview-manual/concepts:images`" section in the Yocto Project Overview and Concpets Manual.
+For information on how images are created, see the ":ref:`overview-manual/concepts:images`" section in the Yocto Project Overview and Concepts Manual.

 .. _ref-classes-image-buildinfo: